Six of Crows: Plot

 While trying to coax information from a Fjerdan official, Nina is surprised to see Jarl Brum, leader of the drüskelle and the former commander of the ship that she was held captive in.
 Brum lures Nina into touring prison cells specifically constructed to detain Grisha and locks her in a cell.
 Matthias shows up, appearing to have betrayed her, but turns against his old commander and frees Nina, making a sacred drüskelle vow to keep her safe until he dies.
 They look for Bo Yul-Bayur, but learn of his death.
 His son, Kuwei Yul-Bo, is alive and is being forced to replicate his father's research.
 Matthias and Nina forgo killing him, as he is only fifteen and a Grisha.
 They take the boy and leave, blowing up the lab as they go.
 They meet up with Kaz and escape through a waterfall he unearthed.

-Meanwhile, Inej is spotted by the leader of the Menagerie, her former employer Heleen van Houden, who informs the guards of Inej's true identity.
+Meanwhile, Inej is spotted by her former employer Heleen van Houden, who informs the guards of Inej's true identity.
 Jesper and Wylan rescue her and hijack a Fjerdan tank, using it to ram through the walls and escape.
 They head toward the dock to rendezvous with their ship and find a large Fjerdan party waiting for them, a Heartrender using parem at the fore.
 With no other choice, Nina takes jurda parem and subdues the army.

 The crew safely reaches Ketterdam, with Nina already suffering from withdrawals.
 They leave her with Wylan, while the rest of the crew take Kuwei to Jan Van Eck.
 Van Eck, however, reveals that he only wanted the formula for jurda parem to profit from the fallout of its release to the world.
 He sinks the crew's ship despite Kaz's warning that Wylan is aboard.
-Van Eck reveals that he deems his son unfit to inherit his business empire, as Wylan is dyslexic.
+Van Eck reveals that he deems his son unfit to inherit his business empire, as Wylan cannot read.
 Kaz, however, reveals that the boy Van Eck thinks is Kuwei Yul-Bo is actually Wylan, tailored by Nina to look exactly like the scientist's son.
 Furious, Van Eck kidnaps Inej and gives them seven days to bring him the real Kuwei.
 Unwilling to endanger Inej, Kaz lets the merchant go.
 Kaz and his remaining crew go to Pekka Rollins, revealed to have been set free by Kaz at the Ice Court, and Kaz sells his shares in the Crow Club and the Fifth Harbour to raise the money he needs.
 He then hatches a plan to rescue Inej and redeem the money they were promised.